Overview

 Herrenchiemsee New Palace visit

-Modelled on Versailles, this palace was built as a "Temple of Fame" for King Louis XIV of France, whom the Bavarian monarch, King Ludwig II fervently admired.
-The highlights of palace include the State Staircase, the State Bedroom and the Great Hall of Mirrors.
-The king's own rooms were in the intimate Small Apartment, designed in the French rococo style.
+Modeled on Versailles, this palace was built as a “Temple of Fame” for King Louis XIV of France, whom Bavarian King Ludwig II greatly admired.
+Highlights include the State Staircase, State Bedroom, and Great Hall of Mirrors.
+The king’s private rooms are found in the intimate Small Apartment, designed in the French Rococo style.

 Day 5